 Who Can Use Handicap Parking?

 There is a handicap parking guide available to people who need this information.
 Handicap parking permits are given to individuals who have a disability that makes it difficult for them to walk long distances.
 For most disabled people, these permits come in the form of a placard that needs to be renewed on a regular basis.
 This offers those with permanent disabilities and temporary disabilities the ability to utilize the closer parking spaces at the various places they need to go.
-These placards can be used by the disabled person in any vehicle they are driving or riding in.
+These placards can be used by disabled people in any vehicle they are driving or riding in.
 There are also specialized license plates available for those who drive with a permanent disability.
 All of the handicap parking permits require proof from a medical professional to be provided to the Department of Motor Vehicles for approval.

 Do Not Park in a Handicap Spot

 Handicap parking spaces are required by law for businesses to provide convenient parking places for those with disabilities.
 These spaces allow many of these individuals to be able to function in normal life.
 When a person does not have disability parks in these spots, it takes away the spot for a person with a disability.
 In some cases, it may prevent that disabled person from accessing the business or facility at all.
-In addition, it is against the law to park in a handicap parking space with a permit.
+In addition, it is against the law to park in a handicapped parking space with a permit.
 Those who ignore this law, depending on the locality, can face fines, towing of their vehicle, or even jail time.

 Do Not Park in the Accessibility Area